Purpose of the document

 Sips sends notifications to you and your customer.

 When you use Sips Paypage , you are informed in real time of the response to the transaction.
 The manual response is sent to you when the customer is redirected to your site after the payment or wallet management.
 On the other hand, the automatic response is sent whether the customer returns to the store or not.
-Besides, if your server is temporarily unavailable, multiple attempts to send the response can be made (for more information on this option, please refer to the 'Online reporting > Automatic response' section of the functionality set-up guide).
+Besides, if your server is temporarily unavailable, multiple attempts to send the response are made (for more information on this option, please refer to the 'Online reporting > Automatic response' section of the functionality set-up guide).
 In addition, you can request the receipt of an e-mail confirmation, which will enable you to mitigate any possibility of loss related to the Internet connection.
 The e-mail confirmation will be identical to the one possibly sent to the customer.

 If you so wish, the customer can receive, in addition to the payment receipt, an e-mail or SMS receipt that confirms the outcome of the transaction.
 Of course, the receipt sent via e-mail can be customised.
 It can be sent in text or HTML format, and can contain images.
 The receipt sent via SMS is shorter.
 It contains the most important information of the transaction and can be useful in the case of a payment via Sips Paypage , since the customer did not necessarily provide an e-mail address.
 In addition, for Web and Mobile solutions, a button on the receipt page enables the customer to return to your store.
 If this action is performed, Sips will send you the result of the transaction again so you can adapt the content of your page.
 You can thank the customer for their purchases or, conversely, suggest another means of payment to them.